The Placer County Supplemental Tax Estimator provides an ESTIMATE of the amount

 IMPORTANT: Each year from approximately mid-June to mid-September the Auditor-Controller’s office prepares the new rates and charges for tax bills.
 During this period, the Supplemental Estimator uses the prior year’s rates and charges.

-This is an estimate of supplemental taxes only.
 This estimate may vary

 significantly from the actual supplemental taxes due if construction has